The many graded cellular bases of Hecke algebras: Introduction

 There are two remarkably successful approaches to the study of Hecke algebras of symmetric groups: the first is via geometry and the second is via categorical Lie theory.
 The Kazhdan--Lusztig basis has deep {\em geometric} origins (arising as the shadow of an intersection cohomology sheaf on a variety); this basis enjoys many positivity properties, however it is inhomogenous with respect to the Hecke algebra's graded structure.
 The graded Murphy basis arises in {\em categorical Lie theory}, it encodes the graded induction and restriction along the tower of Hecke algebras, and it is simpler and more explicit.
 The most important property shared by the Kazhdan--Lusztig and graded Murphy bases is that they are both integral cellular bases \cite{MR560412,hm10}.

-The complex reflection groups were classified into the infinite series $G(\ell,d,n)$ and 34 exceptional cases by Shephard--Todd \cite{st54}; their corresponding Hecke algebras were later defined by Brou\'e--Malle--Rouquier \cite{MR1637497}.
-For every {\em real reflection group}, Lusztig has constructed {\em many different} Kazhdan--Lusztig bases (vastly generalising \cite{MR560412}) {all on the same Hecke algebra} \cite{MR727851,MR1974442} (one for each possible {\em weighting} on the simple reflections).
+The complex reflection groups were classified into the infinite series $G(\ell,d,n)$ and 34 exceptional cases by Shephard--Todd \cite{st54}; their corresponding Hecke algebras were later defined by Ariki and Koike \cite{MR1279219,MR1356366}, for the infinite families, and Brou\'e--Malle--Rouquier \cite{MR1637497}, in general.
+For every {\em real reflection group}, Lusztig has constructed {\em many different} Kazhdan--Lusztig bases for the associated Hecke algebras \cite{MR727851,MR1974442}.
 However, this is as far as the geometric picture (and the underlying Kazhdan--Lusztig bases!) can be pushed: {\em there do not exist Kazhdan--Lusztig bases for complex reflection groups or their Hecke algebras.}

 Categorical Lie theory picks up where geometry leaves off (one of the most spectacular examples to-date being \cite{MR3245013}).
-In particular, while complex reflection groups {\em do not} possess Kazhdan--Lusztig bases, Ariki's categorification theorem suggests that every choice of weighting should give rise to a corresponding cellular structure on the Hecke algebra of type $G(\ell,1,n)$ \cite{MR1911030}.
-We prove that every weighting does indeed give rise to an integral cellular basis on the Hecke algebra of type $G(\ell,1,n)$, as has long been hoped and expected.
-Namely we generalise the graded Murphy bases (arising in categorical Lie theory) from asymptotic weightings \cite{hm10} to {\em all possible weightings} on all Hecke algebras of type $G(\ell,1,n)$, thus completing the program initiated by Lusztig in \cite{MR727851}.
+In particular, while complex reflection groups {\em do not} possess Kazhdan--Lusztig bases, Ariki's categorification theorem suggests that every choice of charge should give rise to a corresponding cellular structure on the Hecke algebra of type $G(\ell,1,n)$ \cite{MR1911030}.
+We prove that every charge does indeed give rise to an integral cellular basis on the Hecke algebra of type $G(\ell,1,n)$, as has long been hoped and expected.
+Namely we generalise the graded Murphy bases from asymptotic charges \cite{hm10} to {\em all possible charges} on all Hecke algebras of type $G(\ell,1,n)$.
 (Corresponding bases for type $G(\ell,d,n)$ can be constructed from ours via Clifford theory \cite{cyclosub}.)